h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Stopping Model Metrics
 ~~~~~~~~~~~~~~~~~~~~~~

 Stopping metric parameters are specified in conjunction with a stopping tolerance and a number of stopping rounds.
-A metric specified in the `stopping_metric <data-science/algo-pararms/stopping_metric.html>`__ option specifies the metric to consider when early stopping is specified.
+A metric specified with the `stopping_metric <data-science/algo-params/stopping_metric.html>`__ option specifies the metric to consider when early stopping is specified.

 Misclassification
 '''''''''''''''''

-This parameter specifies that a model must improve its misclassification rate by a given amount (specified by the `stopping_tolerance` parameter) in order to continue iterating.
+This parameter specifies that a model must improve its misclassification rate by a given amount (specified by the `stopping_tolerance <data-science/algo-params/stopping_tolerance.html>`__ parameter) in order to continue iterating.
 The misclassification rate is the number of observations incorrectly classified divided by the total number of observations.

 Lift Top Group
 ''''''''''''''